VERMONT TOURISM SUMMIT

 • As the Principal of Coraggio’s Travel and Tourism Practice, Andrew is passionate about the intersections of development, sustainability, inclusion, accessibility, and community resiliency.
 Andrew brings an innovative approach to strategic processes and applications that support engaged clients who are empowered to effect change in their destinations.
 He has been a keynote speaker and facilitator at travel & tourism industry conferences all over the United States and across international communities.

-The Future of Destination Marketing and it's Professionals
+The Future of Destination Marketing and its Professionals

 Andreas Weissenborn | VP, Research & Advocacy, Destinations International